Translate

 To conserve electricity, I've resolutely avoided installing a water heater.
 There is an air conditioner installed at home, but rarely use it.
 Clothes are washed by hand; there is no washing machine at home and have no plans to purchase one.

-I own my house and live with my sister, so I don't have to pay rent, thanks to the "Home Ownership Scheme" policy in Singapore.
+I own my house and live with my younger sister, so I don't have to pay rent, thanks to the "Home Ownership Scheme" policy in Singapore.

 After retirement, my investment portfolio, composed of Unit Trusts, high-dividend stocks and Singapore Government Bonds (SSBs), provided a steady cash flow, allowing me to smoothly transition from work income to passive income, which is completely tax-free in Singapore.